If your sales are starting to plateau or decline, you have to develop a new strategy to get a cash injection into the business.

 Charge an annual fee

-Charging the customers upfront to participate in the loyalty program is another strategy that has lots of benefits.
+Charging the customers upfront to participate in the loyalty program is another strategy with many benefits.

-For starters, you’re collecting additional money right away whenever someone joins the program.
+You’re collecting additional money immediately whenever someone joins the program.
 That extra bit of cash can boost your bottom line.

-But you’re also still getting the added benefits of customers coming back and spending more money.
+But you’re also still getting the added benefits of customers returning and spending more money.

-If a local pizza shop gives you a punch card and you’re not happy with the pizza, you can just throw the card away and never go back.
+If a local pizza shop gives you a punch card and you’re unhappy with the pizza, you can throw the card away and never go back.
 But that’s not the case if you pay for a loyalty membership.

-One of the top benefits of being an Amazon Prime member is you can get free two-day shipping on your purchases.
+One of the top benefits of being an Amazon Prime member is getting free two-day shipping on your purchases.

 Prime customers will always visit Amazon first if they want to buy something before checking out other websites.
-Why would they pay for shipping or wait a week to get their package when they can get it in 48 hours at no extra cost?
+Why would they pay for shipping or wait a week for their package when they can get it in 48 hours at no extra cost?

 They already paid for the membership, so they might as well use it.

-There are other added benefits to this membership, like free TV, movie, and music streaming options.
+This membership has other added benefits, like free TV, movie, and music streaming options.

 Use different program tiers based on spending habits

-You can also come up with a loyalty program that rewards customers based on how much they spend.
+You can also host a loyalty program that rewards customers based on how much they spend.
 It’s one of my favorite strategies.

 Implementing this method accomplishes a couple of things.
 First, it encourages customers to spend more money.
 But it also rewards your best customers.